Walden School (Louisville): Academics

 Walden is divided into three divisions.
 The Lower School serves K-4th grade, the Middle School serves 5th through 8th grade, and the High School serves 9th through 12th grade.

 All three divisions emphasize strong academics, according to the school's website.
-Walden High School teachers are certified to teach 18 Advanced Placement program courses, designed to prepare a student to do college-level work.
+Walden High School teachers are certified to teach 18 Advanced Placement courses, designed to prepare a student to do college-level work.

 In 2009, 94 percent of Walden students earned a 3 or higher, including 100 percent of the students taking Science, Human Geography and European History exams; of the students taking Physics, Calculus AB and Calculus BC exams, 100 percent scored a five.
 In the 2015–2016 academic year, 75 percent of Walden high school students had taken at least one AP exam.

 In 2009, according to the website, Lower School students taking the Stanford Achievement Test averaged in the 81st percentile in Reading and Math, and the 85th percentile in Science.
 This means that Walden students scored in the top 19 percent nationally in Reading and Math and in the top 15 percent in Science.
 That same year, the school reported that about half of their middle school students scored in the 95th percentile (or above) in at least one of the Stanford Achievement subtests (math, reading, science or social studies) and qualified for the Johns-Hopkins Center for Talented Youth Program.

 Louisville Magazines 2016-'17 School Guide reported that 100 percent of Walden High School students take the ACT, with an average score of 25.5.
 This was the second-highest score listed for any school in which all students took the test.